The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 Performance Gains

 The main benefit of using this new technology is to get more FPS in games.
-How much performance you could gain depends on the native resolution, GPU, game, and the quality of DLSS.
+How much performance you could gain depends on the native resolution, GPU, game, and the efficacy of DLSS.

 Users usually have the option to choose from different modes such as Quality, Balanced, and Speed.